technoon-org/technoon.org/lesson_3/slides.md

 <div style="font-size: 0.85em;">

-1. Make a feature branch of the latest `main`
+1. Make a feature branch off the latest `main`
 2. Make commits to your feature branch
 3. Push your feature branch to the remote
    * If you don't have permission, you'll need to push to your own